Search Articles

 If you already took an RMD, you may have the option to return it to the account it came from or another retirement account.
 Usually RMDs cannot be rolled over into another account, but because the CARES Act waived RMDs, they are considered voluntary distributions.
 This means they can be redeposited or rolled over into a new retirement account (including a Roth account) as long as you do it within 60 days.
 The IRS has provided guidance, waiving the 60-day rule if you took an RMD between February 1 and May 15 as long as you roll over the RMD by July 15, 2020.
 This type of rollover can only occur once per year, so if you rolled over a distribution within the previous 365 days, you cannot do it again.

-For questions and answers about the RMD waiver, click here and here.
+For questions and answers about the RMD waiver, check out this article as well as this one from AARP.

 Created date: 05/15/2020